Archive for category Subject: Manga

 Mega Manga || Keith Sparrow

-Posted by henry in Author: Keith Sparrow, Medium: Drawing, Publisher: Search Press, Subject: Manga, Subject: People on November 6, 2008
+Posted by Henry in Author: Keith Sparrow, Medium: Drawing, Publisher: Search Press, Subject: Manga, Subject: People on Nov 6, 2008

 Once again, Search Press have managed to come up with a book that’s a great deal more than it first appears.
 This may or may not be any good as a guide to drawing Manga; I can’t tell you because I’m just not qualified but, on the basis of its layout and presentation, I’d be prepared to guess that it is.